The latest in funding, opportunities and resources relating to research and evidence-based practice in the speech and language therapy profession.

 Parkinson’s UK senior research fellowship round for 2026

-Through our fellowship awards, we invest in talented researchers to help them become future leaders in Parkinson’s research.
 Senior research fellowships are for people who want to specialise in Parkinson’s research by establishing their own independent research group.
 These awards provide applicants with funds they need to to set up their own project teams as they develop their careers.
-Our fellowships are initially for three years and for up to £300,000.
+Fellowships are initially for three years and for up to £300,000.
 Applicants should have a strong track record of original and productive research in their area, and be able to demonstrate the progress they’ve made in moving towards independence.
 Deadline for proposal applications is 1 July 16:00.
-View more details.
+View more details on the senior research fellowship.

 National Institute of Health Research (NIHR)